Are you wondering what is a bullet journal and how you can use that for your blog?

 The more projects I have under my belt, the more organized I have to be with my plan for the day, my financial goals, or blog plan.

 But, my desk – well, let’s just say if my twins needed scrap paper or post-it notes or a pen or pencil, they can just grab it from my office desk!

 I was drowning in notebooks, post-it notes, markers, and scrap paper.
-I needed to find a system that worked for my blogs but also allowed a fluidity to my overall blog plan and inspired my creativity.
+I needed to find a system like a bullet journal, that worked for my blogs but also allowed a fluidity to my overall blog plan and inspired my creativity.

-And that’s when I found my bullet journal.
+And that’s when I wanted to know about what is a bullet journal.

 But, before we get into the nitty-gritty of this post, I want to go through how to increase your productivity as a blogger, what your blog plan should focus on, and how bullet journal can fit into your blogging day (yes that’s before we get into the nitty gritty of this post!).